19th century chocolate box

 Description

-Box for chocolates from the period of a French restaurant, decorated on the lid with a rural scene depicting a seated girl and a boy with a fishing rod.
+Box for chocolates from the period of a French restaurant, decorated on the lid with a rural scene featuring a seated girl and a boy with a fishing rod.
 The box is entirely made of cardboard, with two brass rings at the ends and printed, gold cardboard ribbons along the edges.
-The decoration is created using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
+The decoration is created using the verre églomisé technique, meaning it is an watercolor print preserved under glass.
 The interior is covered with red paper.
 France, early 19th century.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.